 During your pregnancy women should have regular antenatal checks.
 During such attendances, it is essential that the mother’s blood pressure is checked and a urine sample is taken and tested.
 Negligence can occur when a woman has pre-eclampsia if:

 - There is a failure to ensure the mother has regular antenatal appointments

 - There is a failure to recognise an expectant mother is at high risk of developing pre-eclampsia

 - There is a failure to undertake tests and investigations during antenatal appointments

 - There is a failure to refer the mother once she is diagnosed with pre-eclampsia

 - There is a failure to appropriately monitor and treat this condition once diagnosed.

-If you have suffered from pre-eclampsia during your pregnancy and it was not diagnosed or managed appropriately please contact us for a free no obligation conversation.
+If you have suffered from pre-eclampsia during your pregnancy and it was not diagnosed or managed appropriately, you could make a medical negligence claim and be entitled to compensation.
+Please contact us for a free no obligation conversation.